chico-lgirerd/ZZrpc/README.md

 - **A cached token gets rejected (`UnexpectedClose`, detail `4004`)** — Discord's gateway "authentication failed" code.
 If it recurs, delete `~/.config/zzrpc/token.txt` to force a fresh login.
 - **Cover art not showing** — use `ActivityAssets::SetLargeImage` (accepts a key or a real URL), not `SetLargeUrl`, which is an unrelated click-through link on the image.
 - **Userscript does nothing** — check the zig-zag.fm tab's devtools console for `[zzrpc]` warnings, and confirm you're logged into zig-zag.fm (the script reads your session token from `localStorage`).

+## Public release / App Verification

+`docs/terms.html` and `docs/privacy.html` are ZZrpc's Terms of Service and Privacy Policy, written for Discord's **App Verification** process (required once the app scales past whatever threshold applies to your app — check the App Verification tab on your application in the Developer Portal for the live checklist).
+Host them via GitHub Pages (`Settings → Pages → source: main /docs`) and paste the resulting URLs into that form, alongside the separate identity-verification step Discord runs through Stripe.

 ## Legacy version